brilliantDjaka/worker-anime/README.md

 ## Worker to crawl data from https://myanimelist.net/ to mongodb

 ### How to run:
+- create .env based on .env.example
-- set your mongodb uri in index.js
+- fill your mongodb uri & db name at .env file
 - run `node index`

 ### Example Data